ANTIMONY WORKPLACE PERSONAL EXPOSURE MONITORING CAMPAIGN

 Since the release of new toxicological evidence showing some evidence of cancer in rats and clear evidence of cancer in mice exposed to Antimony trioxide (NTP, 2017), Antimony substances have been subject to an increased regulatory attention in Asia, the US and the EU.

 Exposure data is essential to achieve the selection of proportionate and efficient risk management measures, such as workplace limits or product restrictions.
 Exposure data is also critical to avoid default and burdensome measures such as Authorisation or bans.

-i2a has devised a 2-year Workplace Exposure Monitoring Campaign aimed to generate and gather data on the quantity of Sb present in inhalable (< 100 µm) and respirable (< 4 µm) workplace aerosols present at sites producing or using one or more of the ten Sb substances in scope.
+i2a has initially devised a 2-year Workplace Exposure Monitoring Campaign aimed to generate and gather data on the quantity of Sb present in inhalable (< 100 µm) and respirable (< 4 µm) workplace aerosols present at sites producing or using one or more of the ten Sb substances in scope.